lsmj/phrint/README.md

 3
 ```

 Prints the input string on a bleached yellow background as a list with line breaks.
-The default delimiter is `,` but another can be passed as the second argument.
+The default delimiter is `,` but an optional different one can be passed as the second argument.
 The third argument is an optional regex remove function.

 ```
 $str = 'col-a.col-b.col-c';